mtngrown/mtngrown.github.io/source/2014/08/08/final-frontier-continues.html.markdown

 tags: final-frontier
 ---

+Finding time to play a complete game of anything lasting more than 30 minutes is increasingly more difficult these days.
+Hence, being able to record positions, tear down, and reset an ongoing game allows more games to be played in smaller time increments.
+I enjoy pushing cardboard too much to use computer-ported (VASSAL) games.

 From last week's [Final Frontier set up](/2014/08/03/final-frontier-setting-up-and-starting.html), we continue the game, starting from Turn 1 for real.